dolfin-adjoint/dolfin-adjoint/docs/source/citing/index.rst

 If you use dolfin-adjoint 2018.1 or newer, please cite:

 * **Sebastian K. Mitusch, Simon W. Funke, and Jørgen S. Dokken (2019)**.
-  *dolfin-adjoint 2018.1: automated adjoints for FEniCSand Firedrake*, Journal of Open Source Software, 4(38), 1292, `doi:10.21105/joss.01292 <https://doi.org/10.21105/joss.01292>`__.
+  *dolfin-adjoint 2018.1: automated adjoints for FEniCS and Firedrake*, Journal of Open Source Software, 4(38), 1292, `doi:10.21105/joss.01292 <https://doi.org/10.21105/joss.01292>`__.

 If you use dolfin-adjoint to compute shape sensitivities or perform shape optimization, please also cite: